-Skull Base NeurosurgerySkull base neurosurgery is performed to remove growths and abnormalities, both benign and malignant, from the underside of the brain and the top few vertebrae of the spine.
-This area, known as the skull base, is one of the most complex to operate on because it is difficult to reach and is filled with many nerves that are responsible for hearing, seeing, and facial movement.
+Skull base surgery, also called skull base neurosurgery, is performed to remove growths and abnormalities, both benign and malignant, from the underside of the brain and the top few vertebrae of the spine.
+This area, known as the skull base, is one of the most complex to operate on because it is difficult to reach and is filled with many nerves that are responsible for hearing, seeing and facial movement.
 Additionally, the skull base is home to many blood vessels that supply oxygen to the brain and spinal cord.

-There are many conditions that can be treated by skull base neurosurgery.
+Skull base surgery is performed to remove tumors or other abnormalities from within the skull base region.
+As a result, there are many conditions that can be treated by skull base neurosurgery.
 Some of these include:

 - Brain aneurysm – A bulging spot in a blood vessel in the brain